DeathByThermodynamics/HOI4-Map-Editor/README.md

 - `map`, for constructing the map to be displayed
 - `history`, for building and state data

-The code will create a `provinces` folder in the mod installation folder, but otherwise will not touch the input folder!
+The code will create a `MapEditor` folder in the mod installation folder, but otherwise will not touch the input folder!

 Important: `common` (and especially country ids) are needed for the application to function properly - if there are no tags, you won't be able to set the owner of a state.